maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ![image](https://maelfabien.github.io/assets/images/ela_1.jpg)

-We'll now create a cluster with Elastic Cloud in under 3 minutes.You can get started without a credit card during the first 14 days.
+We'll now create a cluster with Elastic Cloud in under 3 minutes.
+You can get started without a credit card during the first 14 days.
 The trial version comes with :
 - 8GB RAM
 - 240GB storage
 - High availability over 2 zones